 The Chase Freedom Unlimited isn’t going to win any awards for being the flashiest or most innovative rewards credit card, or offering some eye-popping rewards rate on a particular category of spending.

 You don’t choose Freedom Unlimited to flex when you’re picking up a round of drinks or to engineer a free trip to Bali.
 You choose Chase Freedom Unlimited as your rewards credit card for the same reason you might choose a Toyota Camry or Honda Accord for your daily driver.
 It’s a good value, and it’s dependable, day in and day out.

 For that, the Chase Freedom Unlimited is a very good rewards credit card, giving you that 1.5% cash back on every purchase.

 How do you want your cash?
 You can choose!

 Get cash back as a credit on your statement, or even as a direct deposit.
-You can also redeem your points at 1 cent per point for gift cards and travel booked through the Chase bonus mall.
+You can also redeem your points at 1 cent per point for gift cards and travel booked through the Chase Ultimate Rewards Portal.